 Office of the Commissioner

-Commissioner Robert L. Quinn is the 4th Commissioner of the New Hampshire Department of Safety.
+Commissioner Robert L. Quinn is the fourth Commissioner of the New Hampshire Department of Safety.

 The Office of the Commissioner consists of the Commissioner and two Assistant Commissioners, who are appointed by the Governor and confirmed by the Executive Council.
 The Commissioner and Assistant Commissioners serve coterminous four-year terms.